nafeesahyounis/user-centric-frontend-project/README.md

 ## Technologies Used

 * HTML and CSS were used to code this project.
-* <a href="https://www.bootstrapcdn.com/> Bootstrap CDN</a> was used to make the layout of the website cleaner and more responsive.
+* [Bootstrap CDN](https://www.bootstrapcdn.com/) was used to make the layout of the website cleaner and more responsive.
 Bootstrap CDN was also used to get icons from FontAwesome for the footer.
-* Fancy box was used for the gallery.
+* [Fancy box](http://fancyapps.com/fancybox/3/) was used for the gallery.
-* Animista was used for the animation on the carousel, as well as the animation on the images on the About Me page and the image on the Contact page.
+* [Animista](http://animista.net/) was used for the animation on the carousel, as well as the animation on the images on the About Me page and the image on the Contact page.
-* AOS Animate on Scroll Library was used for the scrolling animations.
+* [AOS Animate on Scroll Library](https://github.com/michalsnik/aos) was used for the scrolling animations.
-* Google Fonts was used to style text on the website.
+* [Google Fonts](https://fonts.google.com/) was used to style text on the website.
 * jQuery was used for Bootstrap, FancyBox and AOS Animate on Scroll Library.

 ## Testing

-Detailed information regarding the testing of the website is located in the following file <a href="https://github.com/nafeesahyounis/user-centric-frontend-project/blob/master/TESTING.md"> TESTING.md </a>.
+Detailed information regarding the testing of the website is located in the following file [TESTING.md](https://github.com/nafeesahyounis/user-centric-frontend-project/blob/master/TESTING.md).

 ## Deployment